Son Shot By Deputies After Killing Father, Injuring Mother During Frederick Stabbing: Sheriff

-Authorities say that sheriff’s deputies in Maryland were forced to shoot and kill a stabbing suspect early on Tuesday morning following an investigation into a violent family fight that saw one man stabbed to that and another airlifted to an area hospital.
+New details have emerged in Maryland as the investigation into a fatal stabbing involving a son and his parents in Frederick County on Tuesday morning led to a deputy-involved shooting.

 Shortly before 2:15 a.m. on Tuesday, Nov.
-29, members of the Frederik County Sheriff's Office responded to the 5800 block of Haller place, where there was a reported stabbing that came from a woman calling from the site of the initial incident advising that her parents were being attacked.
+29, members of the Frederik County Sheriff's Office responded to the 5800 block of Haller place, where there was a reported stabbing that was phoned in by a woman calling from the site of the initial incident advising that her parents were being attacked by her brother.

 Frederick County Sheriff Chuck Jenkins said that upon arrival, they found an adult woman inside the home - believed to be the victim's mother - with stab wounds, and a second man - believed to be the father - further down the road outside of the residence.